eddiewebb/json-resume/src/content/blog/_index.md

 sitemap:
   priority : 0.9
 ---
-This section contains articles migrated from my old Wordpress site.
-Forgive the formatting please :)
+This section contains _mostly_ articles migrated from my old Wordpress site.
+It was more of notes to myself that i hoped would help others.
+A few got quite popular.
+Who knew Oracle SQL was still so hot.

+Anyway, I migrated them from wordpres to hugo, integrity suffered, Forgive the formatting please :)

 <!--more-->

-The "featured" articles are those with highest comment count from WP.
+**You can check out my limited [Adventure Riding Blog]({{< ref "/blog/adv" >}}) for somethign different.**